Study

 Lecture series „Health in Society“

-Opening event | Programme of the lecture series | Student class with Helena Hansen
+Closing event | Programme of the lecture series | Examination dates | Opening event

 Health depends on many factors that go beyond the individual and interact with each other.
 Different disciplines can contribute in different ways to understanding this multidimensionality and thus to promoting health.